Vinay152003/Loan-Application-Status-Prediction/README.md

 The RandomForest model achieved an accuracy of 82% on the validation set.
 By utilizing effective data cleaning, feature encoding, and hyperparameter tuning, the model was optimized for the task.
 Predictions were made on the test dataset, and the results were uploaded as `predictions.csv`.

-Additionally, the project code, including the model training and evaluation steps, was uploaded using Jupyter Notebook and VS Code.
+Additionally, the project code, including the model training and evaluation steps, was uploaded using Jupyter Notebook.
 This report provides a comprehensive overview of the model’s development and performance.